-In circumstances where an employee is absent from work due to coronavirus or have to self-isolate in line with government guidance, Statutory Sick Pay will be payable from day one of absence rather than day four.
+In circumstances where an employee is absent from work due to coronavirus or must self-isolate in line with government guidance, Statutory Sick Pay will be payable from day one of absence rather than day four.
 SSP remains at £94.25 per week.

 SSP is ordinarily a cost to the employer, however the government has confirmed that it will repay up to two weeks SSP for each employee that takes time off due to coronavirus.

 Will my business qualify for a Refund of SSP?

 You will be able to reclaim the costs of up to two weeks of sick pay per employee provided you are a small or medium-sized business with no more than 250 employees on 29th February 2020 and your business is based in the UK.

 How do I claim this?